 - First, two students serve on the MURP Executive Committee.
 This committee has primary responsibility for the MURP degree, including formulating and changing the MURP curriculum.
 Exec Committee student reps are responsible for gathering student input on a regular basis through surveys, town halls, etc. - Second, one student serves as the Representative to the Faculty.
 This person attends monthly faculty meetings and is intended to serve as a liaison to the faculty and to communicate faculty actions/deliberations to the MURP student body.
-This includes participating in discussions on curriculum changes, resolutions and other faculty decision-making. - At least one MURP student regularly serves on the Belonging, Dignity and Justice (BDJ) Committee.
-The BDI committee coordinates and undertakes activities to make TSUSP and its academic programs more diverse, equitable and inclusive.
+This includes participating in discussions on curriculum changes, resolutions and other faculty decision-making. - Belonging, Dignity and Justice (BDJ) is incorporated into all TSUSP executive committees (Undergraduate, MURP, and Urban Studies).
+Faculty and student reps work across curriculum committees to coordinate and undertake activities to make TSUSP and its academic programs more diverse, equitable and inclusive.
 These activities may relate to, but are not limited to: student recruitment and admissions procedures, curriculum design and content, and student climate. - Finally, several students serve on the MURP Admissions Committee.
 This role is more ad hoc with the number of needed students being determined by the volume of applications.
 We encourage students to volunteer for this assignment.
-Recruitment of volunteers is done through announcements on the student list serve as well as through Planning Club.
+Recruitment of volunteers is done through announcements on the student listserv as well as through Planning Club.

-Nominations and elections for Executive Committee, Representative to the Faculty, and BDJ Representative take place in the spring term.
+Nominations and elections for Executive Committee and Representative to the Faculty take place in the spring term.
 MURP students may also serve on ad hoc School committees (such as the Commencement planning committee) College- and University-wide committees where student representation is sought.